oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 To improve the quality of VM scheduling, built on the [pluggable scheduling architecture](Features/SLA_PluggableArchitecture), this project will integrate drools and planner into the ovirt engine

+The main objectives of the drools scheduler:

+*   allow better resource utilization
+*   avoid frequent VM migrations
+*   possibly more power saving
+*   to be a smarter default scheduler for ovirt

 ### Owner

 *   Name: [ Laszlo Hornyak](User:Lhornyak)